readthedocs/readthedocs.org/docs/guides/jupyter.rst

   You need to leave it checked so that widget state is automatically saved.
-- In Visual Studio Code `it's not possible to save the widget state <https://github.com/microsoft/vscode-jupyter/issues/4404>`_ at the time of writing.
+- In Visual Studio Code `it's not possible to save the widget state <https://github.com/microsoft/vscode-jupyter/issues/4404>`_ at the time of writing (June 2021).

 .. figure:: /_static/images/guides/jupyterlab-save-widget-state.png
    :width: 30%